smarco/WFA-paper/README.md

 ## 7. LICENSE AND CITATION

-WFA is distributed under GPLv3 licence.
+WFA is distributed under MIT licence.